 ClimaCell is an app developed by Rei Goffer, Shimon Elkabetz, and Itai Zlotnik that provides accurate weather forecast to alert people about upcoming floods.
 It uses day-to-day devices as environmental sensors.
 ClimaCell focuses on error-free weather predictions and has garnered a lot of attention.

 Ratan Tata participated in ClimaCell's seed round funding in September 2016.
 ClimaCell has acquired $70 million over three rounds of funding.

 Ratan Tata has also made an investment in a Silicon Valley based bitcoin startup with American Express where he with American Express invested $12 million in Abra.
 People can store digital cash and send money to any smartphone using Abra's app.
-Abra uses a network of individuals and businesses and earns money when users buy or sell digital currncy using its app.
+Abra earns money when users buy or sell digital currency through its app.

 CarDekho is India’s leading car search venture that helps users purchase the right cars.
 Ratan Tata invested an undisclosed amount in GirnarSoft – the parent company of CarDekho, BikeDekho, and PriceDekho portals.

 The CarDekho app has rich automotive content that includes expert reviews, detailed specs and prices, comparisons, and the visuals of the different car brands and models available in India.

 The company deals with many automobile manufacturers, more than 4000 car dealers, and numerous financial institutions to facilitate the purchase of vehicles.
 The CarDekho portal accounts for about 30% of the automobile manufacturers' combined annual sales today.